How to Sell a House to a Family Member in 2025

 1. Decide whether to use an agent or not

-When you sell your house, you can list with a real estate agent or do a FSBO (for sale by owner) sale.
-Work with your family member to determine how you want the process to go.
+When you sell your house, you can list with a real estate agent or sell it without a realtor.
+Work with your family members to determine how you want the process to go.

-You might be tempted to handle the process on your own, but note that selling a house to a family member might not be as simple as it seems.
-There are legal, financial and tax implications to consider, and working with a professional could help you keep everything fair, legal and above board.
+You might be tempted to handle the process independently, but note that selling a house to a family member might not be as simple as it seems.
+There are legal, financial, and tax implications to consider, and working with a professional could help you keep everything fair, legal, and above board.

-Decide with the buyer whether you want to hire professionals to guide you through the process, and decide ahead of time who will pay for those services.
+Decide with the buyer whether you want to hire professionals to guide you through the process, and decide who will pay for those services beforehand.

 If you’re selling to a family member below market value, you may already be losing money (or forgoing profit) on the sale, so it could be tempting to avoid hiring an agent.

-A real estate agent can help you determine what the IRS would consider fair market value for your home through a comparative market analysis (CMA), an objective assessment of what your home is worth.
-Getting a home valuation up front helps you and your buyer negotiate a fair sale price without causing any unnecessary family drama or issues with a mortgage lender.
+A real estate agent can help you determine what the IRS would consider fair market value for your home through a CMA report—an objective assessment of its worth.
+This valuation is essential for negotiating a fair price and proving to the IRS that the sale price was not set to avoid taxes.

 If you sell at fair market value, tax implications for you and the buyer are the same as if this were an arm’s length transaction.
 If you sell below fair market value, you could be subject to a gift tax if you’ve given significant gifts to the buyer in your lifetime.
 The buyer could also be responsible for capital gains tax when they sell the house, depending on how they use it.

-Clever can connect you with an agent who can help you sort out tax implications when selling to relatives.
-Simply enter your zip code here to get started.
+» Need help?
+Clever can connect you with an agent who can help you sort out tax implications when selling to relatives, or point you toward tax professionals who can help.
+Simply enter your zip code here to get matched with top-rated local agents today!

 3. Determine financing

-Depending on the amount of the sale, the buyer might need to figure out a payment plan.
+Depending on the sale amount, the buyer might need to figure out a payment plan.
 They might be able to pay you in cash, take out a mortgage, or work with you to set up seller financing.

 Seller financing is a way for you to lend the money to the buyer (or, in effect, lend the home) and set up a repayment agreement between you, without involving a bank loan.
 You can determine an interest rate and payment plan that works for the buyer, and the buyer won’t be subject to traditional underwriting and potential rejection.

-The IRS might consider a low-interest or interest-free home loan as a gift, so work with a tax professional to determine the buyer’s tax liability based on the financing you choose.
+The IRS might consider a low-interest or interest-free home loan as a gift, so work with a tax professional to determine the buyer’s tax liability based on your chosen financing.

 4. Transfer your property title